-RRFP is a grassroots organization, with a small rockstar team of part-time paid staff.
+RRFP is a grassroots organization, with a small rockstar team of paid staff.

 Our leadership is run on a collective model, made up of folks who are predominately queer and come from all walks of life!
 We have volunteers who are doulas, caretakers of children, people of color, artists, nurses, teachers, underemployed, dreamers, youth, gender nonconforming, playful, imaginative, love snacks and so much more.